Colorectal cancer

 Diagnosing colorectal cancer

 Tests are often needed to make a colon cancer or rectal cancer diagnosis.
-Some common tests include:
+Some common tests for colon cancer include:

 Colonoscopy